- Top 10 funniest sports screwups from 2014

-- Top 10 funniest GIFs and Vines from 2014 College Football Week 1
+- Top 10 funniest Gameday Signs from the 2014 College Football season

 - Pothead NFL logos: What if all 32 NFL logos smoked weed?